Connect with others who understand.

 Written by Nyaka Mwanza

-Multiple sclerosis (MS) is the most common condition of the central nervous system (CNS) affecting young adults.
-MS is a chronic, neurodegenerative, autoimmune disorder that affects around 1 million people in the United States and 130,000 people in the United Kingdom.
-The global prevalence of MS (the number of people living with MS worldwide) is approximately 2.5 million.
+Multiple sclerosis (MS) is a chronic, immune-mediated disorder that affects around 1 million people in the United States and 150,000 people in the United Kingdom.
+The global prevalence of MS (the number of people living with MS worldwide) is approximately 2.9 million.

-MS causes your immune system to mistakenly attack your own body’s cells within the CNS, affecting the spinal cord, nerves, and other components of the brain.
-In the process, the immune system attacks and destroys the protective myelin coating on your nerve cells (neurons), a process called demyelination.
-People with MS can develop CNS lesions (abnormally shaped tissues), which can lead to irreversible damage to the nerve fibers and varying degrees of physical disability.
+MS causes your immune system to mistakenly attack your own body’s cells within the central nervous system (CNS), affecting the spinal cord, nerves, and other components of the brain.
+The immune system attacks and destroys the protective myelin coating on the nerve cells, a process called demyelination.
+People with MS can develop lesions, which can lead to irreversible damage of the nerve fibers and varying degrees of physical disability.

-Prompt diagnosis and proper treatment are recommended to prevent future MS relapses, achieve symptom control, and improve the overall disease course.
-While there is currently no cure for MS, there are treatment options to control the disease progression.
+Prompt diagnosis and proper treatment are recommended to prevent future MS relapses, reduce symptoms, and improve the overall disease course.
+While there is currently no cure for MS, treatment options can control the disease progression.

 What Causes MS?

-At present, physicians are not sure of the exact cause of multiple sclerosis.
-The general consensus is that a combination of factors trigger the abnormal autoimmune response associated with the condition.
-Those factors include:
+At present, researchers are not sure of the exact cause of multiple sclerosis.
+A combination of factors trigger the autoimmune response associated with the condition.
+Those factors include include:

-Smoking tobacco products and vitamin D deficiency also increase susceptibility to MS.
+• Environmental factors — Long-term exposure to certain toxins, stress, tobacco products, and vitamin D deficiency may also increase susceptibility to MS.

-Significant scientific research is underway to determine how much each factor contributes to the disease’s progression.
+Significant scientific research is underway to determine how much each factor contributes to MS progression.

-MS can affect people of all ages, ethnicities, and sexes.
+MS can affect people of all ages, ethnicities, and genders.
 That said, the condition is more prevalent among certain groups of people.
-In other words, certain demographic factors put some people at higher risk of developing MS.

-Most cases of MS are diagnosed in people between the ages of 15 and 50.
-However, the onset of disease can occur in people of any age — including young children.
-Nevertheless, the majority of those diagnosed are in their 20s and 30s.
+Most cases of MS are diagnosed in people between the ages of 20 and 50 years.
+However, the onset of MS can occur at any age — including in young children.

 • Europe